-The Council did not receive any complaints or register any unauthorised incidents associated with any of the Company's DWI activities during the 2012-2013 monitoring period.
-The Company has demonstrated a high level of environmental performance and compliance with the resource consents exercised during this period.
+The Council did not receive any complaints or register any unauthorised incidents associated with any of the Company's DWI activities during the 2013-2014 monitoring period.

+During the year under review Greymouth Petroleum Limited demonstrated a high level of environmental performance and a good level of administrative performance and compliance with the resource consents.

-For reference, in the 2012-2013 year, 35% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 59% demonstrated a good level of environmental performance and compliance with their consents.
+For reference, in the 2013-2014 year, 60% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 29% demonstrated a good level of environmental performance and compliance with their consents.

-This report includes recommendations to be implemented during the 2013-2014 monitoring period.
+This report includes recommendations to be implemented during the 2014-2015 monitoring period.